 Visit Date of Visit Organiser How successful was the visit in meeting the intended aims?
-Where applicable, did the visit provide good value for money?
-Any incidents or near-misses to report?
+Where applicable, did the visit provide good value for money? or near-misses to report?
 What actions were taken as a result?
 Please write no one if nothing to report.
 What, if anything, would you amend for a future visit?
+Please write no one if nothing to report. taken as a result?